CDP Railway

 1918 postcard showing the CDP line entering the tunnel under Grasse - the over bridge with two stone

-abutments in the bottom right hand corner is still there and can be seen in the small pictures of the route
+abutments in the bottom right hand corner is still there and can be seen in the pictures of the route

-looking West & East further down the page
+looking west & east further down the page

-West Portal of the tunnel under Grasse
+West portal of the tunnel under Grasse

 The same location in 2006 - tunnel portal clearly visible but for road use now

-The same location in 2008
+The west portal in 2008

-Site of Grasse Station 2008
+Grasse Station

-Site of Grasse Station 2008
+Site of the former Grasse Station

 Le Ravin du Rossignol Viaduct

-The line crossed Le Ravin du Rossignol on this girder bridge which now carries the road
+The line crossed Le Ravin du Rossignol on this girder bridge

 An early postcard view of Grasse taken from the eastern end of the bridge